yundddd/vf/README.md

 ./build_dev_images.sh && ./run_dev_containers.sh
 ```

 These commands will make two containers available for you, with direct access to the cloned repo.
-You can build and debug code inside the containers by:
+You can build and debug code inside the containers from your host by:

 ```bash
 # acquire a shell to the x86 container